 We raise Dexter and Jersey Cows, Clun Forest and Blue Faced Leicester Sheep and Mulefoot, Mangalitsa and Old Spot Pigs, along with Pilgrim Geese, Bourbon Red Turkeys, Golden Cascade Ducks and Barred Rock Chickens for our members/ partners/ co-owners who enjoy the bounty of what we create for them (meat, eggs and dairy) with their flerd (flock/herd).
 We use holistic management to ensure that our practices are always in alignment with the needs of our farm environment, our animals and ourselves.
 Our ruminants (animals with rumens- cows and sheep) are raised 100% on pasture being rotated as needed to maximize carbon sequestration, soil life and animal health (carbon sequestering cows) and never eat grains (which would acidify their rumens).
 Our mono-gastric animals (birds and pigs- animals with digestive tracts similar to ours) primarily eat sprouted and fermented foods, foods they can forage on their own, foods that we forage for them from Boulder’s plentiful waste stream, our weeds and leftover plant materials (after harvests) and leftover production from our farm like extra eggs, whey from cheese production and the waste from slaughter.
 These animals are eating primarily out of the waste stream in a deep bedding system where they create organic matter to feed our soil and fuel vegetable growth while creating healthy, high quality foods to meet our nutritional needs (carbon sequestering/ waste diverting/ very happy, healthy pigs).
 We are converting to solar power wherever we can while minimizing our power use as best we can.
-We use Chiweenie dogs for rodent control and Pyrenees dogs for predation control, ducks to control our garden pests and chickens to break the fly and parasite cycles on the farm.
+We use Chiweenie dogs for rodent control, an English Shepard for herding, Pyrenees dogs for predation control, ducks for garden pest control and chickens and parasitic wasps to break the fly and parasite cycles on the farm.
 Let’s get back to nature!

 Alice Starek, Potion Master